silas4real/landing-page/README.md

 # Landing Page Project

 ## project detail
-  Manipulate the dom of this file with my knowledge of html, css and javaScript.
+  Manipulating the dom of this file with my knowledge of html, css and javaScript.

 ## Completed project Objectives.
 1. Added a navbar to the webpage.